 Where rooms are provided with fixed electric heating, instructions on the use of the equipment will be available in the room if the operation of the heater is counter-intuitive.

 Most rooms are fitted with thermostatic radiator valves (TRV) which can be used to regulate temperature, residents are asked to bear in mind the College's environment policy and use heating no more than is necessary by, for example, turning off radiators when rooms are unoccupied and turning heating down to cool a room rather than opening a window.
-In rooms where TRVs have not yet been fitted it is intended to provide a temperature of $17 \pm 1^{\circ}$ C during the hours 7:00-11:00 a.m. and 3:00-10:00 p.m.
+In rooms where TRVs have not yet been fitted it is intended to provide a temperature of 17 ± 1°C during the hours 7:00-11:00 a.m. and 3:00-10:00 p.m.
 The central heating in Frewin is of obsolete design (except on S/C II, III, IV, V, VI, VII, XVII & XIX) and no performance criteria can be specified.
 College has a programme of replacement for the obsolete areas.
-Utility charges are £40 per annum for term time only rooms and £70 per annum for tenancies.
+Utility charges are included in the room rental.